SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-gcp-source.md

 #### Solution

-If you come across this warning message while fetching service data for the configured source then please contact CloudQuery or GCP team.
+If you come across this warning message while fetching service data for the configured source, then contact the CloudQuery or GCP team.

 ### Error handling